elemenx/lumen-api-boilerplate/README.md

-# Elemenx API Starter
+# Elemenx - Lumen API Boilerplate

-## Pending
+## How to

- - User Table Migration && Related Controllers
- - SMS Refactor
+Use it with `composer create-project elemenx/lumen-api-boilerplate --stability=dev portal`